Introduction to the 100 Pushup Challenge

 Rest two minutes and do one more pushup or 3 pushups.

-If you do these drop sets starting with 5 pushups, over 10 minutes, you will do 5, 4, 3, 2 and 1 pushups, which equals 15 pushups.
+If you do these drop sets starting with 5 pushups, over 10 minutes, you will do:

 Do as many pushups as you can within your 5, 10 or 15 minute slot that you have allocated.

-If you are a beginner, it might take you a little time to work up to 100 pushups a day.
+If you are a beginner, it might take you a little time to complete 100 pushups a day.

 But, it will happen.

-I could not do one pushup five years ago, but now I am doing 100 pushups a day in under 12 minutes a day.
+I could not do one push up five years ago.
+But, now I can do 100 pushups a day in under 10 minutes.

 Remember, your body will respond.